CASE STUDY: SEEN.

 • the pressure to “get it right”

-What she needed wasn’t answers, it was space, clarity and confidence in her own thinking.
+What she needed wasn’t answers — it was space, clarity and confidence in her own thinking.

 The focus

-Through the Start approach, we worked on:
+Through the Start approach, we focused on:

-• clarifying what mattered most at this stage
+• clarifying what mattered most right now

 • shaping ideas into a clear, achievable direction